claytonnog/docker-challenge/apache2-lorem-ipsum/README.md

 $ docker-compose up --scale webserver=2
 ```

-Using the following command we are able to see the containers running and the ports assigned:
+Using the following command, we are able to see the containers running and the ports assigned:
 ```
 $ docker-compose ps
              Name                     Command        State          Ports